-Study Description of the intervention Outcomes measurement EGRA, which allowed for a longitudinal research design.
-This design allowed researchers and the Ministry of Education to identify whether and how the interventions had a significant impact on student achievement, as well as which causal mechanisms were responsible for the project's success.
-Pradhan et al. ( 2014) Training (T): Information campaign (IC) about different topics, such as their lack of knowledge about the decree; and capacity, such as how to engage the community, how to play a role in school management, and how to promote student learning services, and village governance requirements.
-A two day, district-level training attended by four school committee members (principal, teacher, parent, and one village representative) covered planning, budgeting and steps the school committee could take to support education quality.
-The budget session focused on a plan for spending the block grant.
-The training also included a visit to a 'model' school committee that had been successful in applying school-based management practices.
 The paper evaluates the effects of four treatments (grant, election, linkage ad training) independently and combined with each other on public primary rural schools indicators.
 The baseline survey took place in January 2007, midline in April 2008, and the endline survey in October 2008.
 Tests in mathematics and Indonesian, designed by the Ministry, were administered to all students in grade four at baseline and grade six at endline.
 They matched students on the basis of student names written on the test sheets and school ID.
-They were able to match 10,941 students, which is equal to 87 per cent of the tests administered at baseline in grade four, and 88 per cent of the tests administered at endline in grade six in the 517 Linkage (L): meetings between the school committee and the village council, discussing potential measures to address education issues in the village.
-The first facilitated meeting was between the school principal and the school committee members to identify measures for improving education quality that they would then propose to the village council.
-These measures were discussed in a subsequent meeting with village council representatives and other village officials, and the results of the meeting were documented in schools that participated in both rounds.
+They were able to match 10,941 students, which is equal to 87 per cent of the tests administered at baseline in grade four, and 88 per cent of the tests administered at endline in grade six in the 517 schools that participated in both rounds.
 Broadly, these intermediate outcomes relate to awareness of school committees, school-based management, parent, community and teacher inputs to education and perceptions of student learning.
-They interviewed parents, teachers, students, scho committee members, and principals.
-Administrative data and interviewer observations on infrastructure and teacher activity at the start of visit were also recorded.
-To track the teachers
+They interviewed parents, teachers, students, school committee members, and principals.
+Administrative data and interviewer observations on infrastructure and teacher activities at the start of visit were also recorded.
+To track the teachers of